fortrabbit/help/docs/ssh-uni.md

 $ ssh {{ssh-user}}@deploy.{{region}}.frbit.com
 ```

 If you are asked for a password, it is NOT your Account password.
-It's likely then that the key has not been imported correctly or she client is sending the wrong key from the default location, and not the one you imported.
+It's likely then that the key has not been imported correctly or the client is sending the wrong key from the default location, and not the one you imported.

-If the login went well, you will see small a welcome message:
+If the login went well, you will see a small welcome message:

 ```
 –––––––––––––––––––––––  ∙ƒ  –––––––––––––––––––––––